 You can still send SMS without a short code and keyword or long number.
-It just means you can't receive replies or opts outs (note that in most countries you're required to allow contacts to opt out of marketing SMS messages).
-You might want to do this in the case of a transactional SMS, for instance, which simply informs the contact of an order status and doesn't need a response.
+It just means you can't receive replies or opts outs (note that in most countries you're required to allow contacts to opt-out of marketing SMS messages).
+You might want to do this in the case of a transactional SMS, which is triggered through our API.
+A transaction SMS message informs your contact of an order status and doesn't need a response.

 Please note: It may take a few days to fully provision identities, short codes and keywords with mobile networks.

 In most countries, it's a requirement to allow contacts to opt-out of marketing SMS messages.

 InformationShort codes can be classified as premium rate numbers by some service providers or mobile devices.
 If a contact tries to send an opt out SMS message and they have a network block for premium numbers, the opt out won’t work.
 This appears as Not sent for the contact who's trying to opt out.
 For Android users, they see a modal saying This may cause charges to your mobile account, and it applies when sending SMS messages to five digit numbers.

 To opt-out with a shared short code, contacts can reply or send a new SMS to your short code with the keyword, followed by a space, followed by a designated word, such as 'STOP'.
 For example, if your keyword was 'COMPANY', a contact would need to send 'COMPANY STOP' to opt-out.
 While 'STOP' is the most common opt-out word, which we'd recommend using, there are also some other opt-out words that can be used after the keyword.
 The full list is: